mburns00/Networking/README.md

 This project demonstrates the design, configuration, and troubleshooting of a secure enterprise network using **Cisco Packet Tracer**.
 It incorporates VLANs, ACLs, VPN tunnels, port security, and other best practices to simulate a real-world secure network environment.

+Please download "WAN Project.pkt" to navigate the Network!

 ---

 ## Project Overview